nrwl/nx/docs/shared/node-tutorial/02-display-todos.md

 UPDATE apps/todos/src/app/app.module.ts (318 bytes)
 ```

+{% callout type="check" title="Get more info on plugins" %}
-> Services are not the only things that the `@nrwl/nest` plugin can create.
+Services are not the only things that the `@nrwl/nest` plugin can create.
 Run `nx list @nrwl/nest` to see other capabilities that the plugin provides.
+{% /callout %}

 Open the newly created file in `apps/todos/src/app/todos/todos.service.ts` and paste the following code: